AbberiorInstruments/ImspectorDocs/docs/intro.rst

 --------

 .. figure:: /images/intro/customization.jpg
+   :width: 8 cm
    :align: center

    Customization of toolbars, menus and shortcuts.

 .. figure:: /images/intro/workspace.jpg
+   :width: 8 cm
    :align: center

-   The workspace allows you to keep track of all your measurements, temporarily hide documents to keep the desktop clean and it provides access to all parameters relevant for the current measurement or analysis.
+   The workspace allows you to keep track of all your measurements.

 .. figure:: /images/intro/new_device.jpg
+   :width: 8 cm
    :align: center

    Add new devices derived from standard or custom drivers.